 According to Ayurveda, Kapha types make great friends!
-They are loyal, loving and awesome listeners who cultivate and keep relationships with ease.
-That’s because Kapha’s main strengths are staying power and earthy connectedness.
-Kapha balancing can help to bolster these while combatting Kapha’s weakness – congestion and stasis.
+They are loyal, loving, and they are awesome listeners who cultivate and keep relationships with ease.
+That’s because Kapha Dosha’s main strengths are staying power and earthy connectedness.
+Kapha balancing can help to bolster these while combating Kapha’s weakness – congestion and stasis.

 The Kapha Body Type

-Kapha dosha is the alchemy of earth and water.
-The Kapha body type is heavier and more curvatious than the lean Vata and muscular Pitta.
-Kapha’s also have skin that is soft and smooth, and large lustrous eyes and eyelashes.
+Kapha Dosha is the alchemy of earth and water.
+The Kapha body type is fuller and more curvaceous than the slim, angular Vata and lean, muscular Pitta.
+Kapha types also have skin that is soft and smooth, and large lustrous eyes and eyelashes.
 They do not suffer from the dryness of Vata or the eruptions of Pitta.
 They have very symmetrical features and their beauty is often felt to be genuinely inside and out.

-They tend toward illnesses like clogging of the arteries and sinus and respiratory issues.
+That said, Kapha Dosha tends toward illnesses like sinus and respiratory congestion and a certain inertia.
 But, with attention to food, movement and breathing practices, Kapha can be the healthiest and happiest of all constitutions.

 The most challenging time of the year for Kapha types is late winter/early spring.
 The winter thaw leads to cold, damp air that exacerbates the sinus and lung congestion this type battles in any case.
-Spring also brings pollen and for those who are allergic, it’s a double whammy.
+Spring also brings pollen, and for those who are allergic, it’s a double whammy.
 Late winter is also the time we’re heaviest.
 The more sedentary pace of winter, when we’re most likely to be cozied up inside cocooning, can be especially hard on Kapha Dosha leading to a sluggish feeling by late winter.
-Add in the comfort foods we eat at this time, like squash and potatoes, and most of us will have put on more weight.
+Add the comfort foods we eat at this time, like squash and potatoes, and by mid-winter, most of us will have put on more weight.

 This makes early spring a perfect time to engage in a Kapha-pacifying cleanse.
 Spring greens are nature’s way of providing us with the perfect opportunity to slough out the phlegm from the digestive system and get back to lighter more clarifying fare.

-Foods that are Kapha in nature are pale, sticky, slimy and heavy or dense, like rice, banana, oatmeal.
-These are the foods that are meant for Vata, so steer clear of these when you’re trying to balance Kapha Dosha!
+Foods that are already Kapha in nature are pale, sticky, slimy and heavy or dense, like rice, banana, oatmeal.
+These are the foods that are meant for pacifying Vata, so steer clear of these when you’re trying to balance Kapha Dosha!
 What Kapha types need are foods that are heating, clarifying, light and easy to digest.
-Kapha balancing tastes are pungent, bitter and astringent.
-Think bitter and astringent greens, peppery foods, and food with a good amount of fiber.
+The Kapha balancing tastes are pungent, bitter and astringent.
+Think bitter and astringent greens, pungent, peppery foods, and food with a good amount of fiber.

 - Bitter melon (kerala)